paulwizviz/go-serialization/README.md

 * [TOML](./tomlser/doc.md)
 * [YAML](./ymlser/doc.md)

-## Disclaimers
+## Disclaimer

-The content in this project is intended for educational purposes and is subject to changes without notice.
+This project is for educational purposes only.
+It is not a production-ready solution and requires significant modifications, rigorous security audits, and extensive testing before use in any production environment.

+This project is ongoing and may change without prior notification.
+By using this project, you acknowledge that you do so at your own risk.
+The authors of this project accept no liability for any issues or damages resulting from its use.
+Please use this project as a learning resource and not as a fully functional or secure application.